tidymodels/probably/tests/testthat/_snaps/conformal_infer.md

       control_conformal_infer(method = "rock-paper-scissors")
     Condition
       Error in `control_conformal_infer()`:
-      ! `method` must be one of "search" or "grid", not "rock-paper-scissors".
+      ! `method` must be one of "iterative" or "grid", not "rock-paper-scissors".